-For a description of the parameters and RPN values, see "Important Parameters" on page 20.
+For a description of the parameters and RPN values, see "Important Parameters" on page Error!
+Bookmark not defined..

 The handset can only measure correctly when off hook.

 When measuring, carry the handset with your hands covering the antennas to assimilate normal user conditions (heads or surroundings blocking the radio signals when holding the handset to the ear).